neacsum/cpm/README.md

 The next step is to build build each package by issuing the build commands appropriate for the OS environment.
 All commands that have an `os` attribute matching the current OS or without any `os` attribute are issued in order.

 ## 7. Proving Ground ##
 CPM can be tested using a [sample project](https://github.com/neacsum/example_super_app).
-To use it follow these steps:
+To use it, follow these steps:
 1. Make sure you have installed Visual Studio 2017 or higher (preferably VS2022).
 2. Download [CPM](https://github.com/neacsum/cpm/releases/latest/download/cpm.exe) program and place it somewhere in the path
 3. Create a `devroot` folder: